jezze/berk/README.md

     $ berk config "myhost"

 It is easy to change the configuration for a remote.
-Say you want the user to be called "testuser" instead you can write:
+Say you want the user to be called "testuser" instead of your own username you can write:

     $ berk config set username "testuser" "myhost"

 By default the private and public key pairs will be the id_rsa and id_rsa.pub keys located in ~/.ssh.
 If you want to use different keys you can configure those now as well.
 Berk should support most type of keys.

-Also, make sure that the public key you want to use exist in the authorized_keys file for the desired user on each remote.
+NOTE: Make sure that the public key you use already exist in the authorized_keys file for the desired user on the remote.

     $ berk config set privatekey "<path>/id_rsa" "myhost"
     $ berk config set publickey "<path>/id_rsa.pub" "myhost"

-It is also possible, but not exactly recommended to set a password for the remote machine as well.
-This password will be stored in clear text so only use this in an environment where you know its safe to store data like that.
-Use this command to set a password:
+Instead of keys, you can set a password for the remote.
+If you set a password, it will take precedence over your ssh keys.

     $ berk config set password MySecretPassword myhost

-If you set a password, that will take precedence over your ssh keys.
+NOTE: The password will be stored in clear text so only use this in an environment where you know its safe to do so.

 ### Executing jobs

 Now it's time to execute a command on your remote.
-Since berk is intended to be used with many remotes simultanously we are gonna issue the same command to multiple remotes.
+Since berk is intended to be operate on multiple remotes simultanously we are gonna send the same command to multiple remotes.

+This command will check the uptime on "myhost" twice:

     $ berk exec -c "uptime" "myhost" "myhost"

-This command will check the uptime on "myhost" twice.
-In normal circumstance you will typically use different remotes but since we only defined one, this will have to do.
+NOTE: In normal circumstance you will typically use different remotes but since we only defined one, this will have to do.
 You can add more remotes using berk remote add.

-Take notice of the id that is printed.
-That id number is used to identify this execution.
-You can use the number later to inspect the results of the execution.
+Take notice of the job id that was printed.
+You can use the job id later to inspect the result of the job.

-By default, berk will run all jobs in parallell and asynchronously.
+By default, berk will run a job against all remotes in parallell and asynchronously.
 There are flags to exec that changes this behaviour:

     -n: Jobs will not fork and instead run sequentially and berk will exit when all jobs are done.
     -w: Berk will wait for everything to finish before exiting.

-If you want to wait for a job to finish you can run:
+If you want to wait for the latest job to finish you can run:

     $ berk wait